oneapi-src/oneTBB/rfcs/proposed/task_group_dynamic_dependencies/README.md

 For the sake of discussion, let’s label four points in a task’s lifetime:

-1. pre-submitted
+1. deferred
-2. submitted for dependence tracking
+2. submitted
 3. executing
-4. completed.
+4. completed

-A pre-submitted task has been allocated but is not yet known to the scheduling algorithm and so cannot begin executing.
+A deferred task has been allocated but is not yet known to the scheduling algorithm and so cannot begin executing.
 A submitted task is known to the scheduling algorithm and whenever its incoming dependencies (predecessor tasks) are complete it may be scheduled for execution.
 An executing task has started